 - The HMB program office will ONLY contact you if there is an issue.

-- ACORN self-declarations must be submitted within one (1) day of the missed test/quiz date.
+- ACORN self-declarations must be submitted within two days of the missed test/quiz date.

 - Check your syllabus for course policies to determine whether the work is still due, if there will be a make-up, or if the grade will be re-weighted.